elenasamuylova/drafts/llm_course/README.md

 Reference-free methods directly assign quantitative scores or labels to the generated outputs without needing a ground truth answer.

-This workf for both **offline and online testing**, when obtaining references isn’t possible or practical — for example:
+This works for both **offline and online testing**, when obtaining references isn’t possible or practical — for example:
 - In complex, open-ended tasks like content generation
 - In multi-turn conversations
 - In production settings, where outputs are evaluated in real time